Co-accused in Naudeep Kaur case has injuries: Medical report | Law-Order

 According to 24-year-old Kumar, who provided information about his case to the five-member medical board of GMCH formed for his medical examination, he was picked up on January 16 from a protest site at Kundli and was taken to old Kacheri, Sonipat where the CI (police) staff assaulted him.

 ''They tied both his feet, lay him on the ground and hit him on the soles.
 His 2nd, 3rd and 5th toe nails of the right foot were torn and nail of big toe of left foot became blue.
 They also hit him on the buttocks with flat sticks.
-Then they tied his hands and stretched his legs.
+Then they tied his hands and stretched his legs,'' the medical board report said quoting allegations made by Kumar.

 ''He was made to lie on the ground with both legs straight and a metal pipe was placed on his thigh and rolled over the thighs by two people.
 They also hit him on both hands and palms and also on the back of his head.
-He was not allowed to sleep for three days,'' he alleged.
+He was not allowed to sleep for three days.

 ''The CI staff took his statement and asked him to give names and when he could not do so, they tied him to a chair and poured water to his head.
-He was mentally and physically abused in the police remand and they also poured hot water on his feet and any blisters that formed were burst by them,'' Kumar further alleged.
-PTI CHS SUN2 KJ KJ
+He was mentally and physically abused in the police remand and they also poured hot water on his feet and any blisters that formed were burst by them,'' it was alleged.

+However, senior police officials were not immediately available for comment on Kumar's allegations.

+Meanwhile, the Haryana Police has refuted charges of labour rights activist Kaur of being physically assaulted while accusing her of extorting money from industrialists.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)